Haroonabdulrazaq/Newsweek/README.md

-# Newsweek-clone
+# Newsweek
 Bootstrap Project [Microverse]
-This project is focused on buiding responsiveness(i.e across all media size) using Bootstrap, by cloning Newsweek landing page
+This project is focused on buiding responsiveness(i.e across all media sizes) using Bootstrap, by cloning Newsweek landing page

 ![screenshot](./image/Screenshot.png)